infokiller/config-public/install/README.md

 ### Install Windows packages

+> NOTE: I started scripting this in my fork of Win10-Initial-Setup-Script.

 [winget](https://github.com/microsoft/winget-cli) is an official CLI package manager by Microsoft.
 As of 2020-11-26 it is still in preview, but in the long term it should be the best solution.
 Other Alternatives are Chocolately (see